jhu-dvrk/dvrk-gravity-compensation/README.md

  <img src="https://raw.githubusercontent.com/wiki/jhu-dvrk/dvrk-gravity-compensation/images/wizard_1.png" width="1000"  />
 </p>

-The console will show some information of instructions， including instruction goal, MTM arm, Joint No which will be moved, the customized and current value and keyboard instruction.
+The console will show some information of instructions including instruction goal, MTM arm, Joint No which will be moved, the customized and current value and keyboard instruction.

 - To increase joint angle by 1 degree, type _i_ and return.